 Additionally, we were not able to find support for the existence of an interaction between social consensus and moral conviction.
 One conclusion is that this potentially stems from the difficulty we had in successfully manipulating moral conviction.
 Thus, after developing further improvements in moral conviction manipulation, we could plausibly replicate this study and see significant results.
 However, another explanation is due to the shared orientation of the arguments in Study 3; all of the essays were ‘in favor’ of the topic in question.
 A plausible conclusion is that the directionality of the persuasive arguments (e.g., all in favor) was the most significant factor, as that interpretation falls in line with the results we observed.
 We could investigate this further in future studies by presenting persuasive essays that are both in favor and opposition to the topic in question.

 We were able to successfully manipulate perception of social consensus using a very simple experimental manipulation adapted from Kobayashi (2018).
-This bodes well for the generalizability of this method, as our intervention was successful even though the topics we chose (UHC, climate change, capital punishment), diverged significantly from the original set of topics Kobayashi chose to use (climate change, blood type personality, nuclear power, and whale research).
+This bodes well for the generalizability of this method, as the intervention was successful even though the topics chosen (UHC, climate change, capital punishment), diverged significantly from the original set of topics Kobayashi chose to use (climate change, blood type personality, nuclear power, and whale research).
 Additionally, it is important to note that while the version of the manipulation that we used for this study explicitly relied on deceiving our participants as to the base rate of consensus for each of our topics, the result that there are substantive differences in support due to shared perceptions on what is popular or unpopular should generalize broadly.
 Deceiving the public in order to manipulate support for a topic would generally be seen as unethical, but increasing salience of the public as to how much consensus there actually is (i.e., just because the American public supports something in general, that doesn’t mean any given individual is aware of it) could be a low-cost intervention that leverages the strengths of social consensus effects.

 One direction for future work on polarized belief formation and change that could be worth exploring is to delve deeper into using domain specific information.
 In a pragmatic sense, one approach would be to conduct extensive qualitative research with individuals that have polarized beliefs, so as to determine which shared traits or characteristics of the topic are seen with a moral lens.
 Domain specific pragmatic or moral arguments would plausibly be more effective at changing moral convictions, as compared to using the ‘general’ framework of arguments based on morality and harm (increasing moral conviction) or arguments based on economics and practical implementation (decreasing moral conviction).